-Children missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.
+Children absent from education for prolonged periods and/or repeated occasions are at significant risk of underachieving, mental health problems, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.

 Effective information sharing between parents, schools and local authorities is critical to ensuring that all children of compulsory school age are safe and receive a suitable education.